devzolo/node-play-template/README.md

 # node-play-template
-Play Template is a JavaScript library for generating dynamic document content at runtime.
+Play Template is a Node.js library for generating dynamic document content at runtime.